yohatu14/iceandfiretest/my-ice-and-fire-app/README.md

-# Ice and Fire Testing Wizeline by Yohana Tunarrosa
+# Ice and Fire Test - Wizeline by Yohana Tunarrosa

 This is a [**Next.js**](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).